jasminesjlee/thesis/milestone3/complex_baseline.md

 To run the script on a given training file and test file, you can type the following into your terminal:
   > python kmeans_baseline.py --train /PATH/TO/TRAINING/FILE --test /PATH/TO/TEST/FILE --out /NAME/OF/PREDICTIONS/FILE --n_neighbors <number_of_neighbors> --embeddings_file /PATH/TO/EMBEDDINGS/FILE

+If you do not enter anything for "n_neighbors", it will be set to 1 by default.

 The below table contains the performance of the model on the validation set.